-With a direct window into the home lives of employees, managers get to see the distractions and circumstances being juggled everyday, and can tailor their approach with more empathy for individual needs
+With a direct window into the home lives of employees, we get to see the distractions and circumstances being juggled everyday, and can tailor our approach to each other with more empathy for individual needs

 And the window goes both ways, employees see managers in their homes which humanizes them too.
 Making managers more approachable and creating the space and confidence for employees to manage up without falling over .

 2. WFA (Working From Anywhere) impact on trust and autonomy

 Working from anywhere has been a catalyst for a fundamental shift in the way work is managed.
 Out of the office - it is no longer possible to count hours of work done or to micro manager every task, instead managers and employees had to become outcome-focused and by doing so we created new levels of autonomy.